 Anne Howard the extraordinary daughter of a wealthy manufacturer who marries a fellow officer and changes everything Paul thought he knew about women.

 Amidst the violence and tragedy of the war against Napoleon an unforgettable love story unfolds which affects the lives of everybody it touches.

-This is the first book in the Peninsular War series which tells the story of the men and women of the 110th infantry, a regiment like no other in Wellington’s army.
+An Unconventional Officer is the first book in the Peninsular War saga which tells the story of the men and women of the 110th infantry, a regiment like no other in Wellington’s army.